aBARICHELLO/reddit-to-telegram/README.md

 This script will watch the new content on a subreddit and post to a Telegram channel.

+This fork is modified so that the bot posts one piece of content from the Hot session of the subreddit every hour at exactly 00 minutes.

+TODO: Send image/gif directly instead of only the link.

 ## Config

 * Create a `praw.ini` file: